dpiponi/StableBlog/README.md

 This is a repository containing TeX vesions of articles in [my blog](https://blog.sigfpe.com).
 My hope is that links to this repo will have more longevity than links to [Blogger](https://www.blogger.com).

+I'm actively in the process of creating this repo and these are preliminary draughts for now.

 I've made light edits, mainly to eliminate overfull hboxes and to make sure code compiles with GHC.
 I've left in material that may seem a little dated now.